mviereck/dockerfile-x11docker-xwayland/README.md

 You can also run a panel or another launcher to have access to all host applications.
 A quite well integration provides [`launchy`](https://www.launchy.net/) that creates a working tray icon in container desktop or can be called with `<CRTL><space>`.
  # Screenshot
- Xwayland in docker with fvwm desktop in a Weston Wayland window:
+ Xwayland in docker running fvwm desktop and providing `launchy` from host:

  ![screenshot](https://raw.githubusercontent.com/mviereck/x11docker/screenshots/screenshot-xwayland.png "Xwayland in docker with fvwm desktop in a Weston Wayland window")